Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-29:** Binary search runs in O(log n) time but requires the input to be sorted first.
 - **2025-11-29:** TCP guarantees ordered, reliable delivery; UDP trades those guarantees for lower latency.
 - **2025-11-30:** The halting problem is undecidable: no general algorithm can tell if any program will stop.
+- **2025-12-01:** The term 'bug' predates computers; Grace Hopper famously taped a real moth into a 1947 logbook.